Technology Driven Disruption

 Enter Oracle Application Express (APEX)

 Well, for organizations using the Oracle database, the answer might just be a “hidden gem” called Oracle Application Express.
-With APEX, implementing 2-Speed IT is a cinch.
+With APEX, implementing 2-Speed, or Bimodal IT is a cinch.
 And the best part?
 APEX comes free with the Oracle database, so there are no extra costs to start using it.

 Well, APEX would work perfectly.
 Using APEX, a developer could leverage the existing business logic by using the same database packages, and use the built-in functionality to quickly build a mobile application to expose the system’s functionality to staff in the field, all without having to set up a complex mobile application development framework, re-test the business logic, build APIs to access the packages, etc., etc. It’s quick, non-intrusive, and safe.
 Everyone’s happy: The business unit is happy because they now have their app.
 IT is happy because they’re able to stay within a trusted technology stack and not introduce any further complexity or risk, and the CEO is happy because he has a better chance of meeting business objectives and making his numbers.